A Brief History of the Association

-The Association is now 51 years old.
-In addition to contract negotiations, grievance handling and problem resolution, the union sponsors the annual Political Action Seminar, Critical Issues Seminars for juniors and seniors in high school, as well as a Scholarship Contest for ninth graders.
+The Association is now 56 years old.
+In addition to contract negotiations, grievance handling and problem resolution, the union sponsors the annual Political Action Seminar and Critical Issues Seminars for juniors and seniors in high school.

 One of the Association's chief activities is lobbying for aid for students attending Catholic schools.